nanjizal/justDrawing/README.md

 ## Flambe
 Flambe does not seem to have triangle render support so results are disappointing.
-Gave up on flash build it seems to rely on hxsl which in depreciated, the js build needs some files copied from flambe git.
+Gave up on flash build it seems to rely on hxsl which in depreciated, the js build needs some files copied from flambe git for flambe to run since haxelib flambe is out of date.

 [flambe demo](https://rawgit.com/nanjizal/justDrawing/master/binFlambe/build/web/index.html)